 - Preheat oven to 325'F

-- Place pork pieces into heavy dutch oven and sprinkle salt, cumin, and chili powder on top.
+- Place pork pieces into heavy dutch oven (like this) and sprinkle salt, cumin, and chili powder on top.
 Give a little mix to evenly coated and arrange pork in a single layer in the pan.

 - Add bay leaves, orange juice, lime juice, and garlic.
 Then add just enough water to cover pork pieces about ⅔ of the way.
 (Do not totally submerse.)